The AI Already Has an Opinion About Your Hotel. The Question Is Whose.

 Most AI visibility services fight to get your name mentioned.
 KFO makes sure the AI says the right things about you when it does.

-GEO gets your name into the answer.
-It does not change whose words fill it in.
+Getting your name into the answer does not change whose words fill it in.

 What That Misrepresentation Actually Looks Like